judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - Terrorist objectives have moved beyond bombs and 9/11 events.
 Now they want Statehood in the region an opportunity to be legitimate.
 - Muslim Brotherhood - oldest and most well-organized of the Islamist Movement leaders

-{% cloudinary /assets/images/2015/10/artoc-group-for-investment-and-development-board-room.jpeg caption="" alt="" %}
+{% cloudinary post-image /assets/images/2015/10/artoc-group-for-investment-and-development-board-room.jpeg caption="" alt="" %}

 #### Adel El-Adawy, Assistant Professor at The American University in Cairo